Biblical Truth About Tithing

 Your tithe is the tenth of your income while your offering is any amount that you want to give to God from the remaining ninety percent, on top of your tithe, that is.
 For your offering, you can give as much as your heart desires.
 But the tithe is a fixed amount, that is, the tenth of all the blessings you received from God.

 The only problem I see with dutifully practicing or imposing tithing is the tendency for it to become ritualistic and mechanical.
-Legalism would start creeping in, standards might be set up which aren’t necessarily biblical standards and hypocrisy would arise.
+Legalism would start creeping in, standards might be set up that aren’t necessarily biblical standards and hypocrisy would arise.
 Take for instance the self-righteous Pharisee in Luke 18:12, boasting about his tithing as proof of his righteousness.

 The Standard of Giving in the New Testament